Mthi Mthimkulu: Career

-He trained under coach Hennie Aucamp of Falco Elite Running and represented South Africa at the 2022 World Athletics U20 Championships in Cali, Colombia and the 2024 World Athletics Relays in Nassau, The Bahamas.
+He is training under the guidance of coach Thomas Jonda after he represented South Africa at the 2022 World Athletics U20 Championships in Cali, Colombia and the 2024 World Athletics Relays in Nassau, The Bahamas.
 He won the Free State championship title over 400 metres seven times consecutively between 2018 and 2024.

 He was part of the South African mixed 4x400m relay team alomgsode Gardeo Isaacs, Shirley Nekhubuie and Miranda Coetzee which won the gold medal and ran a new national record of 3:13.12 at the 2024 African Championships in Douala, Cameroon in June 2024.

 He was selected for the South African relay pool at the 2025 World Athletics Relays in China, where ran in the Men's 4 × 400 metres relay heats as the South African team qualified for the upcoming World Championships.
 The following day he ran in the Mixed 4 × 400 metres relay final as the South African team placed fifth overall.

 He won two silver medals at the 2025 Summer World University Games in Bochum, Germany; in the men's 4 x 100 metres relay and the mixed 4 x 400 metres relay.

 He was selected for the South African team for the 2025 World Athletics Championships in Tokyo, Japan.

+Competing on the opening day at the 2026 World Athletics Relays on 2 May, he was part of the South African men's 4 x 400 metres team which won their heat in 2:58.04.
+The following day, he ran as the team won the silver medal and set a new South African national record 2:55.07 to move to fifth on the all-time list.
+In July, he was a semi-finalist in the 200 metres at the 2026 Commonwealth Games in Glasgow, Scotland.